My posts about aphantasia

 The posts listed below don’t reflect a consistent development in my thinking on the subject.
 Rather, I’ve been tentatively exploring the subjective experience of having this condition, and trying out ideas.
 It’s important that I emphasize that I’m neither a scientist nor medically qualified.
 What you will find here are merely the speculations of a fiction writer, attempting to record and respond to my own experience of aphantasia.

-These are the pieces I’ve posted since April 2018 (at first on Medium and more recently on this site) in reverse chronological order:
+These are the pieces I’ve posted since April 2018 in reverse chronological order:

 - The upside of SDAM